dgraph-io/dgraph-docs/content/graphql/subscriptions/index.md

   parent = "graphql"
 +++

 Subscriptions allow clients to listen to real-time messages from the server.
-The client connects to the server via a bi-directional communication channel using WebSocket and sends a subscription query that specifies which event it is interested in.
+The client connects to the server with a bi-directional communication channel using WebSocket and sends a subscription query that specifies which event it is interested in.
 When an event is triggered, the server executes the stored GraphQL query, and the result is sent through the same communication channel back to the client.

 The client can unsubscribe by sending a message to the server.
 The server can also unsubscribe at any time due to errors or timeout.
 Another significant difference between queries/mutations and a subscription is that subscriptions are stateful and require maintaining the GraphQL document, variables, and context over the lifetime of the subscription.

 ![Subscription](/images/graphql/subscription_flow.png "Subscription in GraphQL")

-## Enable Subscriptions
+## How to Enable Subscriptions in GraphQL

 In GraphQL, it's straightforward to enable subscriptions on any type.
 We add the directive `@withSubscription` in the schema along with the type definition.